richgel999/bc7enc/README.md

 ispc_texcomp).
 It supports all modes and linear/perceptual colorspace metrics.
 Licensees get full ISPC source code so they can customize the codec as needed.

 bc7enc currently only supports modes 1 and 6 for RGB, and modes 1, 5, 6, and 7 for alpha.
 The plan is to add all the modes.
-See the [bc7enc16](https://github.com/richgel999/bc7enc16) project to see the previous version (which only supported modes 1 and 6).
+See the [bc7enc16](https://github.com/richgel999/bc7enc16) project for the previous version (which only supports modes 1 and 6).
 Note this readme still refers to "bc7enc16", but bc7enc is the same encoder but with more alpha modes.

 This codec supports a perceptual mode when encoding BC7, where it computes colorspace error in weighted YCbCr space (like etc2comp), and it also supports weighted RGBA